Rosaline lace

-Rosaline lace is a late 17th-century Venetian needle lace, and a late 19th-century bobbin part lace imitation.
+Rosaline lace may refer to a late 17th-century Venetian needle lace, or a late 19th-century bobbin part lace imitation.
 A Brussels variant with needle lace pearls is called Rosaline Perlée.
 The variant made in Bruges lacked the pearls.
+A variant name for this lace style is Belgian Rococo.
+Here we refer to the bobbin lace style.

 History

 In the 1870s the second French empire collapsed, concurrently fashion changed.
 The cheaper guipures were affected but the better Brussels laces stayed in demand for wedding trousseaux.
 Designs and technique however remained much the same.
 Individuality of lace types decreased and interest for making lace as a hobby increased.
 In the 1880s the lace industry revived with imitations of old laces.
 Aalst developed a lace with a technique based on Duchesse lace.
 The frequent little roses gave the lace its name: Rosaline.
 The same name has been used for a seventeenth century Venetian needle lace with similar design.
 The Belgian Rosaline was produced until the 1950s and rediscovered in 1980s.
 The lace is flexible to changing fashion.
 Worn and unsold pieces could be reassembled.